This design is the twenty-fourth of thirty-six woodblock prints in Rakusan's second main sequence series,

 |124-0 (original painting on silk, collection of the artist)

-124 is one of several designs Rakusan printed using different colors and techniques, and there are two distinct color morphs 124 (a) and 124 (b) which define the two main editions.
-The background treatment in the painting and all of the woodblock printed versions is thin and translucent.
-In the illustrations here the differential preservation of the silk and paper showing through makes the background colors appear more different than they once were.
+124 is one of several designs Rakusan printed using different colors and techniques, and there are two distinct color versions, morph (a) and morph (b) which define the two main editions.
+The background treatment in the painting and all of the woodblock printed versions is thin and translucent, and on many copies the background color is barely distinct from the unprinted paper.
+In the illustrations here the differential preservation of the silk or paper showing through makes the background colors appear more different than they once were.

-Edition I, Morph 124 (a) (1934-1941): Almost all documented copies of 124 are from the original prewar edition I, morph 124 (a).
+Edition I, Morph (a) (1934-1941): Three quarters of all documented copies of 124 are from the original prewar edition I, morph (a).
 This is the only version of 124 found with presentation sheets (see below), and several associated copies have survived.
-The 124 (a) morph is characterized by muted olive-greens and browns, and the white blossoms have green and black anthers on the stamens.
-The hues of 124 (a) closely match those of the original painting, 124-0.
-The first example above is a typical copy of edition I, morph 124 (a).
+Morph (a) of 24 is characterized by muted olive-greens and browns, and the white blossoms have green and black anthers on the stamens.
+The hues of morph (a) closely match those of the original painting, 124-0.
+The first example at top above is a typical copy of 124 edition I, morph (a).

-Edition II, Morph 124 (b) (1948-1955): The 124 (b) morph has brighter, more saturated, greens and more orange browns, and the white blossoms have yellow anthers on the stamens.
-All known copies of 124 (b) have secondarily added cursive Rakusan romaji signatures.
-Very unusually, edition II, morph 124 (b) occurs with two different sets of attribution markings which define edition II sub-editions.
-The relative scarcity of both versions of morph 124 (b) suggests that only a single print run of each was ever produced sometime during the postwar edition II reprintings.
-The second example above is a typical copy of edition II-a, morph 124 (b).
+Edition II Morph 124 (b) (1948-1955): Morph (b) of 124 has brighter, more saturated, greens, more orange browns, and the white blossoms have yellow anthers on the stamens.
+Almost all of the documented copies of 124 (b) have secondarily added cursive Rakusan romaji signatures, indicating intended postwar sales through Walter Foster.
+Edition II, morph (b) occurs with two different sets of attribution markings which define edition II sub-editions.
+Although together totaling one quarter of the documented copies of 124, the relative scarcity of both morph (b) versions suggests that only a single, smaller, print run of each was produced during the postwar edition II reprintings.

-The earlier edition II version is edition II-a which retains seal D from edition I but with that seal printed in bright red instead of the earlier dark brownish red.
-Because Rakusan is never known to have resumed using a seal after having made a seal change for a particular design, edition II-b, which replaces seal D with a bright red seal B, is the later of the two versions of the 124 (b) morph.
-The third example above is a typical copy of edition II-b, morph 124 (b).
+Edition II-a: The earlier edition II version of 124 is edition II-a which retains seal D from edition I but with that seal printed in bright red instead of the earlier dark brownish red.
+The second example at top above is a typical copy of 124 edition II-a, morph (b).

-In their original state the flower petals in all versions of 124 are white, and there are many copies in which they have remained entirely white (including both examples illustrated above).
+In their original state the flower petals in all versions of 124 are white, and there are many copies in which they have remained entirely white (including all three examples illustrated above).

-Unfortunately, the lead white pigment used in printing 124 is subject to accidental chemical alteration caused by sulfur contaminents in the air.
+Unfortunately, the lead white pigment used in printing 124 is subject to accidental chemical alteration caused by sulfur contaminants in the air.